Bounded maximum degree conjecture holds precisely for $c$-crossing-critical graphs with $c \leq 12$: Explicit -crossing-critical graphs with large degree

-\begin{proof} On a high level, our proof strategy can be described as follows.
-We provide a collection of drawings of $\ccg{13}k$, such that each edge of $\ccg{13}k$ in some of the drawings, when deleted, exhibits a ``drop'' of the crossing number below~$13$.
+Regarding criticality, our proof strategy can be described as follows.
+We provide a collection of drawings of our graph $G$, such that each edge $e$ of $G$ in some of the drawings, when deleted, exhibits a ``drop'' of the crossing number below~$13$; that is $\crn(G-e)\leq12$.
 Note that, for thick edges, we are deleting only one edge of the multiple bunch.

-In particular, the drawing of Figure~\ref{fig:G13-labeled} proves the claim for $e\in\{u_1v_4,u_2v_3,u_3v_2,u_4v_1\}$ (the blue edges of the bowtie subgraph); whenever any one of these edges is removed, we save at least one crossing from the optimal number $13$.
-Likewise, Figure~\ref{fig:G13-labeled} proves the claim for $e\in\{xv_5,v_4v_5\}$ (see the dotted routings of the edge $v_1u_4$), and hence also for $e\in\{xu_5,u_4u_5\}$ by symmetry (the automorphism from Observation~\ref{ob:basics13}).